 The fifth line, yang, shows the community gathering for the ceremony.
 The leader must find sincerity of heart in order to win the confidence of all participants.
 This will bring good fortune.

 The sixth line, yin, shows a humble person full of regret.
-Despite this repentant state of mind, there has been no error.
+Despite this repentant state of mind, there is no error.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.